A Guide to Renting Your First Apartment

 1. Determine How Much You Can Afford to Pay

-Before you go out to begin looking for your first apartment, you should determine how much rent you can comfortably pay.
+Before you even begin looking for your first apartment, you should determine how much rent you can comfortably pay.
 Experts vary on the percentage of your income that should go to rent, but the generally accepted range is usually 25 to 30 percent of your income.
-However, you need to consider your debt payments, daily living expenses (groceries, utilities, eating out, and entertainment) on about 25 percent of your income.
+However, you also need to consider your debt payments, daily living expenses (groceries, eating out, and entertainment), and other bills.
 Take time to look at your budget before you start looking for your apartment, and make sure you leave enough money to put toward getting out of debt and saving money in addition to your rent and other expenses.

 2. Find the Area Where You Want to Live

 You need to determine the best place for you to live in relation to where you work.
 In general, the farther away you are from work, the higher your transportation costs will be.
 If you work in a major metropolitan area you will likely find that the housing costs decrease the farther away you live.
 The trick is to find a balance between the two.
 You may save money by moving close to a train line or other public transportation.
 You can begin by searching online to get a general idea of the pricing in the area.

 Many apartment-hunting websites and apps allow you to limit your apartment search to a particular area and see the range of rent prices within that area.